habbdt/rhgs-configurations/fetch-files/README.md

 Role Variables
 --------------

-In the inventory files provide the hostname of the hosts and in the site.yml provide the value of destinations varible.
-The destinations varibele defines the location where the files would be saved after being fetched from the taget nodes defined in the inventory files.
+In the inventory file, provide the hostname of the rhgs hosts and in the site.yml file provide the value of destinations varible.
+The destinations variable defines the location where the files would be saved after being fetched from the taget nodes defined in the inventory file.

 # site.yml
 vars: